.Benvenuti!The definitive site for Sicilian travel, history, arts, culture and more.

 Where can I get more visitor information?

 There are information centers in certain locations; in Palermo and Catania, for example, there are information booths at the airports, and in Palermo there are several in the Visit Sicily's first monthly online magazine!city.
 At Palermo, Catania and Messina there are also information booths at the main train stations.
-Staffed by competent tourism specialists, these centers can provide you with up-to-date information on events, attractions and hours in these provinces.
+These centers can provide you with up-to-date information on events, attractions and hours in these provinces.

 Return to the top of this page.